 5.3 Serving Suggestions

-Pair your shrimp pasta with a light salad or a garlic bread on the side.
-A sprinkle of fresh herbs can also elevate the presentation and taste.
+Pair your shrimp pasta with a simple salad or garlic bread.
+A sprinkle of fresh herbs gives it a nice pop too.

 6. Pairing Shrimp Pasta with Side Dishes